 First off, make sure you distinguish between acoustic guitar strings, and electric guitar strings.
 Acoustic guitars are large, wooden, hollow guitars, and use very different strings than electric guitars.
 Electric guitars are usually a solid chunk of painted wood.
 Acoustic-electric guitars are simply acoustic guitars with options to transmit your signal electronically, and they use standard acoustic guitar strings as well.

-Best Guitar Strings for Acoustics
+Best Electric Guitar Strings for Beginners

 For owners of electric guitars, you actually get the easy job.
 Most electric guitar are shipped with a set of 9 gauge guitar strings, which are on the light end of the spectrum.
 This means that from the start, your strings should play well.
 However, changing strings to a name brand means you can trust your strings to last longer and take more abuse.
 Since beginners often aren’t sure how hard to strum or attack a string, they tend to break more than experienced players.
 For beginners, it’s best to have an extra set of electric guitar strings around just in case you break one.
 If you do have a tendency to break strings, you might switch from electric 9′s to electric 10′s which are slightly heavier, and harder to break.
 Some of the best guitar strings for electric guitar are Ernie Ball, D’Dadarrio, and DR.